natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 #### Additional Notes

 The outer most fasteners should be backed off from solid by sufficient length (based on the spring rate) to correspond to half the force/load of the rest of the fasteners as the load imposed on them is one half of the others.
 This will ensure more equal PSI loading on the cells.
+Forum member X suggested halving the spring rate on the outer springs to match the force applied per cell per displacment to provide consistent PSI.
+This is worth considering but requires more thought.

+For the system to work as analyzed, the effective spring rate of the plate (deforming) must be >> than the spring rate of the springs.
+How much isn't obvious.
+Twice might be enough in which case 1/8 steel might be sufficient.
+3/16 steel would certainly be sufficient (its almost an order of magnitude).

 ### Design for Cell Testing and Top Balance